munwarm/MSSQL-Monitors-Custom-OHI/README.md

-New Relic MSSQL Monitors Custom OHI Installation
+# New Relic MSSQL Monitors Custom OHI Installation

-Pre-requisites:
+* Pre-requisites:
-Before you try copying the custom OHI, please make sure that - 1.)
+Before you try copying the custom OHI, please make sure that:

+1.)
 New Relic Infra Agent is installed and
 2.)
 MSSQL OHI is installed, configured and working correctly

-Step 1:
+* Step 1:
 Stop running the infrastructure agent - net stop newrelic-infra

-Step 2:
+* Step 2:
 Copy mssql-monitors-config.yml file to C:\Program Files\New Relic\newrelic-infra\integrations.d folder

-Step 3:
+* Step 3:
 Update database, username and password arguments in the config file (mssql-monitors-config.yml)
 Note: Please make sure this user has access to the system tables/databases the SQL queries are setup to run against.

-Step 4:
+* Step 4:
 Copy all 8 files listed below to C:\Program Files\New Relic\newrelic-infra\custom-integrations folder
 mssql-monitors-definition.yml
 mssql-monitors.ps1